shapedthought/veeam-easy-connect/README.md

 # Veeam Easy Connect

-Veeam Easy Connect is a Python module that makes it easier to get going with both the Veeam Enterprise Manager API as well as the newer V11 API.
+Veeam Easy Connect is a Python module that makes it easier to get going with both the Veeam APIs.

-The aim is to make a bit easier to connect to either API and get the access token so you can start making data requests.
+This module provides an easy way to get Authorized, and get the access token so you can get on with making useful requests.

+**Note**

+I have updated this module so make it more generic over all Veeam Products.
+This means breaking changes to the way it was shown in the YouTube series.

 ## Installation